 Back to basketball though, the Florida loss was a stinker, and it was a cue that the program still had a way to go before they’d be able to take the tournament on in earnest.
-You could say that progression came sooner than expected.
+Fortunately, that progression came sooner than expected.

 Duke (2012-2013): Virginia 73 – Duke 68

-A season where the team was held back due to injuries, and was more focused upon building towards future success was reinvigorated following this program defining win.
-Before this point Bennett and Virginia had yet to truly announce themselves as a threat in ACC play, but boy did this do the trick.
+A season where the team was once again held back due to injuries, and was more focused upon building towards future success, was reinvigorated following this program defining win.
+Before this point, Bennett and Virginia had yet to truly announce themselves as a threat in ACC play, but boy did this do the trick.
 This wasn’t a depleted or down year for Duke either.
-No, this was the #3 team in the country that would go on to the Elite Eight late r that season, only getting knocked out by the eventual champions, Louisville.
+No, this was the #3 team in the country that would go on to the Elite Eight later that season, only getting knocked out by the eventual champions, Louisville.

 This was, if anything, the best game of Joe Harris’ inspiring career as a Wahoo.
 His thirty-six points led Virginia that night as he went off, shooting 12-20 from the field, 2-5 from three, and 10-12 from the free throw line.
 Perhaps overshadowed by Harris’ herculean performance was Akil Mitchell’s nineteen points and twelve rebounds.